wp-plugins/php-event-calendar/readme.txt

 = I've got suggestions.
 Where should I send them? =

 Great!
-Please visit our [technical support](http://phpeventcalendar.uservoice.com/ "PHP Event Calendar Online Tech Support") and submit your ideas and suggestions.
+Please visit our <a href="http://phpeventcalendar.uservoice.com/">technical support</a> and submit your ideas and suggestions.

 == Screenshots ==